Symptom

 Example Safenet Client Application.
 In this example, the eToken for FDI Package Signing is plugged into the signing computer.
 Your token may have a different name.

 3. A third, and probably even less common, is using an HSM.
 To oversimplify, think of an HSM is a more complicated usb token with a lot more features.
-These may be local or cloud based.
 More than likely, these work over a network.
-Using these to sign FDI Packages can work, but support for this is not available due to the complexity of the client configuration.
+Using these to sign FDI Packages may work, but support for this is not available due to the complexity of the client configuration.
 An HSM will require IT support on your side.
 That said, the libraries used in the FDI Package to sign are the same libraries that Microsoft calls in their native (non-cloud) signtool.
-So, if the HSM is compatible with the native Microsoft Signtool, then it should be compatible with the FDI Package signing tool.
+So, if the HSM is compatible with the native Microsoft Signtool, then it may be compatible with the FDI Package signing tool.
 But, FCG cannot offer support for this use case.